rfender/HL7-Search-Angular-Browserify/README.md

   	- jshinting your beautiful code

 It comes with an example controller, service, directive and two states using stateprovider so you can see how things work together.

-## API

-In `server.js` you will notice an **USE_API** flag you can set.
-When you set this to true, Frickle will automatically load all your models that live in `api/models`, connect to your MongoDB based on your ENV settings and load up the API routes from `api/routes.js`.

-There's an example API Controller with corresponding Model so you can start building straight away.